top of page

 In May, the Handle-It team provided valuable support to our community through several essential repair projects across Beaverton, Portland, and Canby.

-Restoring Safety and Hope Through Community Action: May 29 – June 2
+May 2025 Restoring Safety and Hope Through Community Action

 The Bigjoe family, neighbors living in Oregon City, are on a fixed income and face physical and financial challenges.
 Mrs. Bigjoe, in particular, has serious mobility issues, and their home had become unsafe for daily movement.